Kymes/kymes.blog/README.md

 ## 🚀 About Me

 I'm currently learning and building in the Salesforce ecosystem, working towards a career transition after over a decade in customer service and sales.
-I recently earned my **Salesforce App Builder Certification** and am channeling my curiosity and passion for problem-solving into creating my own Salesforce app—documented every step of the way!
+I've earned my **Salesforce App Builder Certification** and am channeling my curiosity and drive for problem-solving into creating my own Salesforce app—documented every step of the way!

 - 💼 **Background:** 10+ years in customer service & sales (call centers)
 - 📈 **Now:** Salesforce enthusiast, app builder, and best-practices advocate